gsnaveen/Data-Conversations/Designing for Debugging.md

 1. Carry original and transformed attributes
 2. Split data processing into domains
-3. Sub domains for processing e.g. bookings, backlogs, shipments , revenue
+3. Sub domains for processing e.g. opportunity, quotes, territory , products
 4. Carry the filter attributes
 5. Carry the step transformed data
 6. Carry the flags used